antwon-smith/antwon-smith/README.md

 - Spending time with my family and raising my two amazing children.
 - Learning new things and practicing new skills.
-- Working for the company Microsoft (great culture)
+- Working for the company Microsoft (great culture).

 ---